swyrknt/distinction-engine/CONTRIBUTING.md

 ## Guidelines

 **Testing**: All contributions must pass the automated test suite.
-Add tests for new functionality.
+Add tests for theoretical claims.

+**Experiments**: Demonstrations should illustrate practical applications of validated engine properties.
+Experiments demonstrate what can be built using the engine, tests validate the engine's fundamental properties.

 **Core Engine**: Modifications to `engine/distinction.py` require rigorous justification and validation.